Admissions: Admitted Students

 EVENTS FOR ADMITTED STUDENTS

-The Admissions Office hosts a series special events designed to help admitted students acclimate to life at GGU Law.
-These events include Open Houses, informal luncheons with members of our distinguished faculty and off-site receptions for admitted students from outside the Bay Area.
-A complete schedule of admitted student events is included in the offer of admission.
+The Admissions Office hosts a series of special events designed to help admitted students acclimate to life at GGU Law.
+These events include on-campus Preview Days, and luncheons and dinners with members of our distinguished faculty and alumni.
+We also host off-site dinners and receptions for admitted students outside the San Francisco Bay Area.
+Admitted students will be notified of these events by e-mail.

-Admitted students are also invited to take a guided campus tour, observe a first-year class, connect with current students and meet one-on-one with a member of the Admissions Staff.
-Contact the Admissions Office at email@example.com or 415-442-6630 to schedule a campus visit.
+Admitted students are encouraged to take a guided campus tour, observe a first-year class, connect with current students and meet one-on-one with a member of the Admissions Staff.
 We look forward to meeting you soon!

 SEAT DEPOSITS, FINAL TRANSCRIPTS & HEALTH INSURANCE

 Each admitted student is required to pay two seat deposits totaling $1,000 as an expression of intent to enroll at GGU Law.
 For those admitted students who enroll, seat deposits will be credited toward first semester tuition costs.
 Admitted students should refer to the Admitted Students Guide included in the offer of admissions for seat deposit payment deadline(s).
 Please note that payment deadline extensions cannot be granted.

 In order to enroll at GGU Law, admitted students must have obtained an undergraduate degree at an accredited institution before the first day of New Student Orientation.
 Admitted students are required to submit a final transcript reflecting the undergraduate degree and the conferred date.
-Please note that the transcripts included in applicants' LSAC CAS Reports will be considered official for purposes of matriculating at GGU Law, according to ABA rules.
-In some cases, admitted students may be required to have official transcripts sent directly to GGU Law from their undergraduate institution.
+Please note that the transcripts included in applicants' LSAC CAS Reports may be sufficient for this purpose if they show the date of the undergraduate degree conferral.
+However, in some cases, admitted students may be required to have official transcripts sent directly from their undergraduate institution to GGU Law.

 NEW STUDENT ORIENTATION